encore428/minesweeper/README.md

 **How to verify the authenticity of the Intelligent playing mode**

-When the game is played, intelligent mode helps to identify mines, and automactically flags and opens correct slates.
+When the game is played, intelligent mode helps to identify mines, and automactically flags and opens appropriate slates.
 How can one be sure that this is indeed the result of correct algorithm and analysis, and not intentional or accidental cheating?

-To ascertain that the program logic that automates the playing of the game relies only on the same info as a player does, the `__private` attribute technique is used for the most important attributes of the Slate class:
+To ascertain that the program logic that automates the playing of the game relies only on the same info as a player does, the `__private` attribute technique is used for the the critical attributes of the Slate class:
 ```python
 class Slate:
     def __init__(self, idx, tools):